 If you don’t mind your site on a subdomain (ie, http://yourwebsite.weebly.com) then Weebly is free with no expiration.
-Pretty good deal – especially for temporary sites.
+A pretty good deal – especially for temporary sites.

-Overall pricing is very competitive not only compared to other all-inclusive website builders, but also with buying your own hosting.
+Overall pricing is very competitive not only compared to other all-inclusive website builders but also with buying your own hosting.
 Their Starter plan starts around $8/mo when paid up front.
 And they don’t have the typical caps of other website builders.
-The Pro plans adds solid features, and still stays under $12/mo.
+The Pro plan adds solid features and still stays under $12/mo.

 And again – you’ll notice that everything is bundled and unlimited.
-There’s no caps on pages or storage space.
+There are no caps on pages or storage space.
 And unlike competitors like Wix, they remove all ads with the first paid tier.

 Even their business pricing, while more expensive than doing the same thing on your own hosting, is much cheaper than comparable plans with direct competitors.